wenwen0319/HIT/README.md

 The output will be in the log file.
 We will both report the AUC and the confusion matrix.

 ## For Q2 time prediction
 The task aims to solve the Q2 in the paper.
-For a triplet ({𝑢, 𝑣 },𝑤, 𝑡 ), given an interaction pattern in {Wedge, Triangle, Closure}, when will 𝑢, 𝑣,𝑤 first form such a pattern?
+For a triplet ({u, v}, w, t), given an interaction pattern in {Wedge, Triangle, Closure}, when will u, v, w first form such a pattern?

 ```{bash}